Native Americans fished and hunted along the Cahaba’s banks long before the white man settled in North America.

-One approach to doing this involves the Cahaba-the city's long time symbol.
-A $2.2 million Greenways Project will heighten the river's role as the heart and soul of the community.
+One approach to doing this involves the Cahaba-the city’s long time symbol.
+A $2.2 million Greenways Project, funded in 2000, will heighten the river’s role as the heart and soul of the community.
 Threading its way along the Cahaba from the sports complex through the downtown area, the lighted walking-biking trail will be more than two miles long.
 A pedestrian bridge will provide access to the library, community center and mall area.

 Long ago, Trussville adopted as its motto, “Gateway to happy living.”
 For old-timers and newcomers, the motto still rings true.

 Acknoledgements: Much material came from Trussville Through the Years, by Carol and Earl Massey, and The Making of a City: Trussville, Alabama 1830-1970, by Douglas Claire Purcell.
 For further information, reference copies of the Massey’s book are in the Trussville Public Library.
 Purcell’s paper is on file in the Southern history sections at Birmingham’s downtown library.